CodePiru/Book-Marker/README.md

 Some extra features:

 - [x] Add a time stamp for when the books were added to the table which will serve as an **id** for each book
-- [ ] The option to sort the table for each property in ascendent or descendent order
+- [x] The option to sort the table for each property in ascendent or descendent order
-- [ ] The option to filter only the read or unread books
+- [x] The option to filter only the read or unread books
+- [ ] *Use localStorage to save options object and booksArray*